Total Barricades and Traffic Encounters | Guide Dogs for the Blind Skip to main content

 Total Barricades

 An obstacle that blocks your path of travel is called a total barricade.
 When approaching one, your guide dog maintains the travel line while guiding you close to the obstacle for you to physically locate and identify.
-In general, to maintain your orientation your guide dog should not make a 90 turn unless you command it.
+To best maintain your orientation your guide dog should not initiate a formal 90 degree turn unless you give the verbal cue for it.
 When your guide shows you the obstacle, you can be more confident and oriented in your handling.

 At times, your dog may show you a partial barricade disguised as a total.
-As your guide follows through on your turn command toward the street, it may be possible to get around the obstacle without actually entering the street.
+As your guide follows through on your turn cue toward the street, it may be possible to get around the obstacle without entering the street.
 This is acceptable and demonstrates initiative on your dog’s part.
-Allow him to do so and you’re on your way.
+Allow them to do so and continue on your way.

 Traffic Responses

-In order to keep you safe, your guide dog may react to moving cars in a variety of ways.
+To keep you safe, your guide dog may react to moving cars in a variety of ways.
 Your dog may stop.
 Your dog may back up.
 Your dog may maintain pace and continue forward.
 Your dog may increase its pace.
-Or, your dog may simply watch a vehicle without taking any obvious action.
-During the class traffic route, you may experience your dog doing any or all of these movements to maintain a safe buffer between you and the car.
+Or your dog may simply watch a vehicle without taking any obvious action.
+During the class traffic route, you may experience your dog doing any or all these movements to maintain a safe buffer between you and the car.

 Each guide dog will have individual responses to vehicles.
 Some dogs may get closer to a vehicle while others may want more space.
 Other dogs may speed up past a car while another may maintain pace while watching the vehicle carefully.
 Some dogs may back straight up while others may curve a bit.
 All responses are appropriate.
 During class, you will gain a good understanding of how your guide dog responds to traffic.
 Remember that a guide dog may judge a traffic situation differently than you.
-Guide dogs are trained to disobey commands when they consider the situation unsafe.
+Guide dogs are trained to disobey a verbal cue when they consider the situation unsafe.
+This is called Intelligent Disobedience.

 Audio Streaming